-- 14.16 The Examiners shall take account of all written evidence in reaching their decision on the submission. - 14.17 The normal range of decisions shall be available to the Examiners in accordance with paragraph 11 of these Regulations and they shall reach their decision having regard to all the circumstances. - 15.
-Appeals - 15.1 In the event of termination of studies or a "fail" outcome following the examination of a thesis or the imposition of a penalty in relation to academic misconduct proceedings, the student may appeal through the appeal procedures applicable to research degree programmes set out in this paragraph.
+- 14.14 The Examiners shall take account of all written evidence in reaching their decision on the submission. - 14.15 The normal range of decisions shall be available to the Examiners in accordance with paragraph 11 of these Regulations and they shall reach their decision having regard to all the circumstances. - 14.16 The student shall have the right of appeal against the decision of the Acadmeic Misconduct Committee in accordance with paragraph 15.15 below.